odb9402/jekyll-now/_posts/2018-12-14-Bayesian-Network.md

 Usually, most of machine learning models can be represented as a conditional probability as like :
  > P( **"Something I want to know" \|  "Our data"** )

 So, Bayesian Network is just a probabilistic graphical model which can represent some conditional probabilities.
-We already know many problem can be considered as conditional probabilities.
-Upside notation is conditional probability of **"Something I want to know"** when **"Our data"** given as well.
-In statistics,  conditional probability everywhere.
+We already know many problems can be considered as conditional probabilities.
+Upside notation is a conditional probability of **"Something I want to know"** when **"Our data"** given as well.
+In statistics and machine learning, conditional probability are everywhere.
+Thus it is great abstraction and notation to represent machine-learning-like-problems.
 The example of bayesian network is below.

 <div class="mermaid">
 graph TD;